arkrish1993/zen-dental-studio/README.md

 # zen-dental-studio
-A subtle retake on the homepage of 'Zen Dental Studio' website.
+A retake on the homepage of 'Zen Dental Studio' website, with some subtle tweaks of my own.

+Inspiration can be found at https://www.zendentalsf.com/